Emma Meesseman: WNBA

 In January 2018, it was announced that Meesseman would sit out the entire 2018 season to play for Team Belgium in the 2018 FIBA Women's Basketball World Cup tournament.
 Without Meesseman, the Mystics would make a run to the WNBA Finals, but were defeated in a 3-game sweep by the Seattle Storm.

 In 2019, Meesseman returned to the Mystics and played most of the season off the bench.
 With her return and strong contribution off the bench, the Mystics would finish as the number 1 seed with a 26–8 record, receiving a double-bye to the semi-finals.
 In the semi-finals, the Mystics defeated the Las Vegas Aces 3–1, advancing to the WNBA Finals for the second year in a row.
 Meesseman's presence and off-the-bench heroics earned her Finals MVP honors as the Mystics defeated the Connecticut Sun in five games.
 Meesseman became the first European player to be named Finals MVP and only the second international player in league history (the first was Lauren Jackson).

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-On August 5, 2020, Meesseman scored a season-high 24 points along with 13 rebounds in a 83–77 victory over the Las Vegas Aces.
+On 5 August 2020 Meesseman scored a season-high 24 points along with 13 rebounds in a 83–77 victory over the Las Vegas Aces.
 During the season, the Mystics were shorthanded with key players leaving in free agency and sitting out for health concerns as they finished 9–13 with the number 8 seed.
 Meesseman had returned to the starting lineup with increased playing time.
 They would lose 85–84 to the Phoenix Mercury in the first round elimination game.

-Ahead of the 2022 season, Meesseman signed with the Chicago Sky, where she will be reunited with her Belgian national teammates Julie Allemand and Ann Wauters (with the latter serving as an assistant coach).
+Ahead of the 2022 season, Meesseman signed with the Chicago Sky, where she was reunited with her Belgian national teammates Julie Allemand and Ann Wauters (with the latter serving as an assistant coach).

+In July 2025, Meesseman committed to play for the New York Liberty.

 International

 Meesseman made her debut for Belgium at the 2011 FIBA Europe Under-18 Championship for Women.
 In the final, Meesseman led the team to victory 77–49 over France, herself scoring 25 points, and was named tournament MVP.
-On November 25, 2015, she scored 31 points, made seventeen rebounds and five assists for the women's senior team in a EuroBasket Women 2017 qualifier against Belarus.
+On 25 November 2015 she scored 31 points, made seventeen rebounds and five assists for the women's senior team in a EuroBasket Women 2017 qualifier against Belarus.

-In Belgium's quarterfinal Eurobasket 2017 match against Italy, she scored 28 points, had 11 rebounds, five assists, and five blocked shots.